Who is We Care?

 Clients are referred to We Care from a variety of free or low-cost primary care programs, including the Polk Health Care Plan, free primary care clinics, federally qualified health centers, hospital emergency, and financial aid departments, and Polk County health departments.
 All rely upon We Care’s resources, to provide the specialty care needed for effectively managing their Primary Care patients.

-In addition to providing access to specialty care services and diagnostics, We Care operates three additional Projects:
+In addition to providing access to specialty care services and diagnostics, We Care operates four additional Projects:

 Project Helpful Heart's mission is to provide adults, children & caregivers with much-needed durable medical equipment (DME) so they can live, work, and play regardless of challenges.